-Fraud Risk Findings & Conclusions Misstatements due to fraud or error Based on our work completed to 15 September 2021 we have not identified any material weaknesses in controls or evidence of material management override, instances of inappropriate judgements being applied; or any other transactions during our audit which appear unusual or outside the Council's normal course of business.
-Inappropriate capitalisation of revenue expenditure Our sample testing of additions to Property Plant & Equipment (PPE) and Revenue Expenditure Funded from Capital Under Statue (REFCUS): ag Found costs had been correctly classified as capital and included at the correct value. β Did not identify any revenue items that were incorrectly classified as capital.
-0 Our review of judgements taken by management found them to be reasonable.
-Significant Risk Findings & Conclusions Valuation of Investment Property and Land and Buildings (valued using EUV & FV method) Our work in this area remains in progress as at 15 September 2021.
-Further details are set out in Section 2 of this report.
-Valuation of Lakeside North Harbour asset Our work in this area remains in progress as at 15 September 2021.
-Further details are set out in Section 2 of this report.
+Fraud Risk Findings & Conclusions Misstatements due to fraud or error We have not identified any material weaknesses in controls or evidence of material management override, instances of inappropriate judgements being applied; or any other transactions during our audit which appear unusual or outside the Council's normal course of business.
+Inappropriate capitalisation of revenue expenditure Our sample testing of additions to Property Plant & Equipment (PPE) and Revenue Expenditure Funded from Capital Under Statue (REFCUS): D a Found costs had been correctly classified as capital and included at the correct value.
+Did not identify any revenue items that were incorrectly classified as capital.
+Our review of judgements taken by management found them to be reasonable.
+Significant Risk Findings & Conclusions Valuation of Investment Property and Land and Buildings (valued using EUV & FV method) Our work in this area is now complete.
+Further details of our findings from this work are set out in Section 2 of this report.
+Valuation of Lakeside North Harbour asset Our work in this area is now complete.
+Further details of our findings from this work are set out in Section 2 of this report.